 Dilute detergent in water and gently dab areas that need cleaning with a wash cloth.
 When you are done go over the spots again with just a damp cloth to remove the soap residue.

 Whether you are using a machine, hand washing or just spot washing, it is probably best to dry most cosplays laying flat.
 If you have a drying rack, then you are a step ahead.
 If not, then lay it carefully on a bed of towels.
 Be sure to change the towels out and flip your costume over so that all sides get aired and a chance to dry.

-When it comes to stain removal, a lot of people pick up stain pens.
+When it comes to stain removal, a lot of people pick up stain pens or the wipes.
 Those work great, most of the time.
 If you have delicate fabric, then avoid them as they are too harsh.
 For something more delicate you can mix up shampoo, use a small amount of Oxi-Clean, or check out your local dance store to see what they use on their costumes.

 Disinfect and clean

-If your costume can’t stand water, it might be able to take a shot of vodka.
-Mix vodka and purified water (avoid tap water to avoid the minerals and chemicals) in a spray bottle and spray down the nasty areas.
+If your costume can’t stand water, you can at least disinfect it and remove the odors.
+Mix vodka (go cheap) and purified water (avoid tap water to avoid the minerals and chemicals) in a spray bottle and spray down the nasty areas.
 Then lightly dab with a clean cloth.
 This method works great on armor pieces.
 Even a light spray inside your boots will help cut the odor down.